Other Skin Conditions & Treatments

 - Warts – Cause from a virus.
 Warts can grow in many areas of the body and become very unsightly.
 Treatment will depend on the type of wart, size and location.

-Largest Treatment Center of its kind in Michigan
+Largest Psoriasis Treatment Center in Michigan

 Over 35 Years of Experience